Omega 3 for Dogs and Cats: What’s the Best Source?

 2. Heavy metals are a major concern.
 Fish (especially longer-living, large species, and higher-level predators that eat other fish) will “bioaccumulate” heavy metals such as lead, mercury, arsenic, and cadmium that come from industrial sources and get into the environments in which they feed.
 These contaminants often end up in the fish oil derived from these fish.

-It’s so important to find a source of omega 3 for dogs and cats that don’t have these issues.
+It’s so important to find a source of omega 3 for dogs and cats that doesn’t have these issues.
 And they’re out there.
 Sources grown on land in structured cultivation facilities allow for sustainable products free from heavy metals.

 Sarah Griffiths, DCH